Exploring patient safety for people with learning disabilities

 A purposive sample of 377 narratives published on Care Opinion written by, or about, people with learning disabilities were extracted for analysis.
 Care Opinion is a national not-for-profit online platform on which the public can provide feedback regarding their care experiences in the UK using free text to tell their ‘stories’, which can then be responded to by staff within the organisation(s) concerned.
 This offers a rich, specific and naturally existing data source of discussions between people with learning disabilities, their carers, their families, and staff.

-** We are currently analysing the focus group and Care Opinion data **
+Our synthesis of the focus group and Care Opinion data highlighted three key themes:

 Kate Smyth is a Lay Leader with the YH PSTRC, and Kate provided support throughout the research.
 Kate input into the scoping review protocol, reviewed the search strategy and helped develop materials for the wider patient and public involvement and engagement approach for the review.
 For the focus group study, we collaborated with a local community group that supports people with learning disabilities to produce study documents in an easy read format.